mikeshardmind/wakfu-utils/readme.md

 Note: Not all of the features of the autobuilder are currently available in wakforge, and there may also be a standalone GUI app in the future.

-If you'd like to make use of more of the advanced features prior to them being included in wakforge, you'll need a little bit of knowledge on using CLI applications, and you'll want to run solver.py after running both downloader.py and compressed_data_gen.py

 ### Known limitations